pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1050 Bad Moments

+Today I has a bad moment, my English is not good and I had a meet with some people that only speak English, a bad situation for my part, I was only can understand some words and phrases that they was speak, well I need to start speak and study more English now, this is my new goal.

 ##### Day 1049 English

 Well, we have been informed that we will start working with people who speak English as a